Why Code, Why Now: An Information-Theoretic Perspective on the Limits of Machine Learning: Related Work

 \section{Related Work}

 \paragraph{Language identification and generation in the limit.} \citet{gold1967} establishes the framework for language identification in the limit, proving that superfinite classes cannot be identified from positive data alone. \citet{angluin1980} extends this line of work by characterizing identifiable classes through the notion of ``tell-tale'' finite sets. \citet{kleinberg2024} relax identification to \emph{generation}, asking only whether a learner can eventually produce novel valid strings rather than converge on a grammar.
-They show that generation in the limit succeeds for strictly larger classes than identification. \citet{charikar2024} prove that every countable language collection admits non-uniform generation in the limit and formalize an inherent validity--breadth tradeoff.
+They show that generation in the limit succeeds for strictly larger classes than identification. \citet{charikar2024} and, independently, \citet{li2025generation} prove that every countable language collection admits non-uniform generation in the limit; the latter work also introduces the uniform/non-uniform distinction. \citet{kalavasis2025limits} and \citet{charikar2024} concurrently formalize an inherent validity--breadth tradeoff (hallucination versus mode collapse); \citet{kalavasis2025limits} additionally study a stochastic generation model.
 Subsequent work~\citep{compbarriers2025} demonstrates computational feasibility barriers even for simple language classes, connecting generation complexity to classical computability theory.

 \paragraph{PAC learning and VC theory.} Compared with language identification in the limit, a weaker formal model of learnability is Probably Approximately Correct (PAC) learning. \citet{valiant1984} introduces the PAC framework, which formalizes learnability through sample complexity bounds. \citet{blumer1989} connect PAC learnability to the Vapnik--Chervonenkis (VC) dimension, establishing that finite VC dimension is both necessary and sufficient for PAC learnability under any distribution. \citet{shalev2010} unify learnability, stability, and uniform convergence, showing their equivalence for binary classification.